Betwixt and Between

 ★ "Betwixt" is the older English form of "between."
 "Betwixt and between" is a rhythmic way of saying "in the middle" that Southern/Appalachian speech kept alive long after it faded elsewhere. ★

 From Middle English "betwix" (between).
-Documented in the Dictionary of American Regional English as especially common in the South and South Midland.
-Survived in Appalachian and rural Southern speech where older British terms lingered.
+Especially common in the South and South Midland, it survived in Appalachian and rural Southern speech where older British terms lingered.

 Still heard today in older generations’ speech and in nostalgic or humorous writing.
 Outside the region it reads as quaint or old-fashioned but is easily understood.